aimclub/OSA/examples/FEDOT/README.md

 ---
 ## Overview

 FEDOT is an open-source framework for automated machine learning (AutoML) that simplifies the process of building, training, and deploying AI models.
 By automating tedious tasks, FEDOT empowers data scientists and analysts to focus on high-level tasks, accelerating AI adoption in various industries.
-With its modular architecture and support for multiple data sources, FEDOT streamlines the development of predictive models, enabling faster decision-making and improved business outcomes.
+With its modular architecture and support for multiple data sources, FEDOT streamlines the development of accurate and reliable AI solutions.

 ---